-In a U.S. study, 118 partners of women undergoing genetic testing for mutations in BRCA1 and BRCA2 completed a survey prior to testing and then again 6 months following result disclosure.
+In a U.S. study, 118 partners of women who underwent genetic testing for mutations in BRCA1 and BRCA2 completed a survey before testing and then again 6 months after result disclosure.
 At 6 months, only 10 partners reported that they had not been told of the test result.
 Ninety-one percent reported that the testing had not caused strain on their relationship.
-Partners who were comfortable sharing concerns prior to testing experienced less distress following testing.
+Partners who were comfortable sharing concerns before testing experienced less distress after testing.
 Protective buffering was not found to impact distress levels of partners.

 An Australian study of 95 unaffected women at high risk of developing breast and/or ovarian cancer (13 mutation carriers and 82 with unknown mutation status) and their partners showed that although the majority of male partners had distress levels comparable to a normative population sample, 10% had significant levels of distress that indicated the need for further clinical intervention.
 Men with a high monitoring coping style and greater perceived breast cancer risk for their wives reported higher levels of distress.
 Open communication between the men and their partners and the occurrence of a cancer-related event in the wife's family in the last year were associated with lower distress levels.
 When men were asked what kind of information and support they would like for themselves and their partners, 57.9% reported that they would like more information about breast and ovarian cancer, and 32.6% said they would like more support in dealing with their partner's risk.
 Twenty-five percent of men had suggestions on how to improve services for partners of high-risk women, including strategies on how to best support their partner, greater encouragement from health care professionals to attend appointments, and meeting with other partners.